SimplePlanningStudio/EasyBudget/Android/Simplebudget/README.md

-# Simple Budget us based on EasyBudget
+# SimpleBudget is based on EasyBudget

 Simple Budget app is open source and the idea is based on **EasyBudget app** originally developed by **Benoit LETONDOR** [easybudget@benoitletondor.com](mailto:easybudget@benoitletondor.com)